zwcolin/dsc190-kaggle/README.md

 `59523`, `97321`, `20616`, `36124`, `29041`, `55931`, `34549`

 ## Reproducibility
+- One of the best predictions were made in an earlier model, but I couldn't find its configuration
+- Luckily, the prediction file is still available as `data\best.csv`
-- Use the good seeds in original code
+- Use the "overfitting" seeds in original code (no need to change anything)
 - Run the model and make the submission
 - Usually, the score should be similar to my actual score.
-Sometimes you need more runs when you have bad luck :( even if validation error looks similar.
+- Sometimes you need more runs when you have bad luck :( even if validation error looks similar.

 ### Hardware & Software Settings